Need Help?

 Do Not Judge ...

-Support Her/His Right to Make Their Own Decisions …
+Support Their Right to Make Their Own Decisions …

 Repeat That Violence, Abuse, or Assault are NOT Their Fault…